valeriu33/valeriu33.github.io/_posts/2023-03-22-san-francisco-city-of-the-disco.markdown

        height="600"
        >

-In conclusion, the most common crime in San Francisco is a guy stealing a mobile phone on a friday evening in the Southern district, I hope you liked this little experiment :)
+In conclusion, the most common crime in San Francisco is a guy stealing a mobile phone on a friday evening in the Southern district.
+I hope you liked this little experiment :)

 ![demo image](/img/image2.jpg)